-Custody.
+Child custody.
 Having rights to your child.
 Custody can be either legal, which means that you have the right to make important decisions about your child's welfare, or physical, which means that the child lives with and is raised by you.

 Decree.
 The court's written order or decision finalizing the divorce, often issued in conjunction with the court's judgment.
+This is a legal document that gives you the details of your divorce.

 Default.
 Failing to answer a petition or complaint for divorce.
 Failing to file an answer or appear in court as required can result in the court awarding everything requested by the filing spouse.